The Most Beautiful Film Ever Made. Full Stop.

 “Yeah, I think he was interested,” the caller must have concluded.
 “But that Aaronson guy sure doesn’t talk a whole lot.”

 What I gathered from the brief call was that he was making a film based a novel called The Thin Red Line by James Jones about the battles between U.S. and Japanese during the Second World War in the Solomon Islands.
-The production company had apparently found me through my friend David McKillop, the production manager at National Geographic and told I might be able to help them get images for his film.
+The production company had apparently found me through my friend David McKillop, the production manager at National Geographic who recommended me to them as someone who might be able to help them get images that he was hoping to get.

 Through the fog in my brain, I was able to understand that they were looking for someone with my skills to form a kind of second or maybe a third unit to get images of the native people and natural history of the island.
-Terry wanted this unit to work separately from the main shooting unit that would be working in Australia.
-He wanted to find people still living in their traditional ways, to live with them long enough to gain their trust and bring back beautiful images of their world.
+Terry wanted this unit to work separately from the main shooting unit that would be working at the same time but in Australia.
+He wanted me to find people still living in their traditional ways, to live with them long enough to gain their trust and bring back beautiful images of their world.

 A few very long months of waiting later, they flew me out to LA for an interview with the executive producer, George Stevens Jr. and with Terry himself and with the Director of Photography John Toll who just the previous year had won an Academy Award for Cinematography for the film Braveheart.
 We met at one of the production offices at 20th Century Fox in Hollywood.
 After the meeting, I showed John the still from the editing room floor.

 If you wonder if it was a dreamlike experience for me… you bet it was.
 And, wait, did I just call him “Terry?”